antonig/VBScript/VBScript_graphics/README.md

 Check https://www.jsware.net/jsware/scrfiles.php5#wiaed

 ## Use the free vbs_gfx helper program
-It opens a 640x480 window and allows to set pixels  in real time. vbs_gfx was made by the french teacher Philippe Haubenestel in 2009-2011 and is available at http://tp.nexgate.ch/vbs_gfx/ The age of the program shows in the window size.
+The helper program opens a 640x480 window and allows to set pixels  in real time. vbs_gfx was made by the Swiss teacher Philippe Haubenestel in 2009-2011 and is available at http://tp.nexgate.ch/vbs_gfx/
+The age of the program shows in the window size.
 Only two primitives: put pixel and draw line.
 It's not supported anymore.
 And no mouse or keyboard input is returned to VBS...